 For the past 60 years proceeds from the Annual Christmas Homes Tour have been used on projects in the surrounding community.
 The Club’s mission is to provide education and beautification for the pleasure and enjoyment of residents and visitors alike.

-This year in celebration of the return of the Christmas Homes Tour, and to coincide with many of Colonial Williamsburg Grand Illumination activities, the tour will showcase on two Saturdays (December 3rd and December 10th).
-Tickets are $40.00 for each day and can be purchased online.
+Last year in celebration of the return of the Christmas Homes Tour, and to coincide with many of Colonial Williamsburg Grand Illumination activities, the tour showcased on two Saturdays (December 3rd and December 10th).

 This year three homes will be featured on December 3rd, and three homes will be featured on December 10th.
 Both days of the Tour will feature the Colonial Williamsburg Designer House.